PyPop: Python for Population Genomics

 If you write a paper that uses PyPop in your analysis, please cite both:

-• our 2024 article, provisionally accepted in Frontiers in Immunology:
+• our 2024 article in Frontiers in Immunology:

 • and the Zenodo record for the software.
 To cite the correct version, follow these steps: